musangisilvia/alx-low_level_programming/README.md

 ## 0x1C-makefiles

 A makefile is a file that defines a set of tasks to be executed.
 It is a simple way to organize code compilation.

+## 0x1E-search_algorithms
+A search algorithm is an algorithm which solves a search problem.
+It works to retrieve information stored within some data structure or calculated in the search space ofa problem domain either with discrete or continuous values